vrooje/ScienceTeamGuide/Draft Guide.md

 Every project uses Google Analytics to track website use and traffic.
 This lets us monitor who uses the site and when and how long people spend on the main site, Talk and the blog.

-We will provide summaries of the status of the project once in a while, to keep the list up to date.
+We will provide summaries of the status of the project once in a while, to keep your project up to date.
 If you ever want to know more about how things are going - don't hesitate to ask.
 ___

 ## <a id="after_launch_changes"></a> After Launch